yecohn/yecohn.github.io/_posts/first_post.md

-"""
+---
+layout: post
+title: First Post
+---

-hello first post
+This is a first test post for future blog comming
-"""